-- Subdivided interest in a subdivision.

-- Government subsidized dwelling units.

-- H. Landlord-Tenant Mediation Board.
-The City's bylaws on the Landlord-Tenant Mediation Board (LTMB) were expanded to include mediation for habitability issues and to require property owners to include a lease addendum for all tenants informing them about the LTMB and mediation services.

-- I. Landlord Incentives.
+- Dwelling units expressly exempt from rent control per state or federal law. - Dwelling units occupied after February 1, 1995. - Single-family homes, condominiums and townhomes. - Subdivided interest in a subdivision. - Government subsidized dwelling units. - H. Landlord-Tenant Mediation Board.
+The City's bylaws on the Landlord-Tenant Mediation Board (LTMB) were expanded to include mediation for habitability issues and to require property owners to include a lease addendum for all tenants informing them about the LTMB and mediation services. - Landlord Incentives.
 The City instituted the Landlord Incentives program to house persons experiencing homelessness.
 Culver City Housing Division contracted with the Los Angeles County Development Authority to administer the Homeless Incentives Program (HIP).
-This program's aim is to increase the number of landlords participating in the City's Section 8 program by providing incentives to landlords who rent to a family or individual experiencing homelessness.
-Incentives include:

-- Holding Fee one month's free rent

-- Security Deposit (up to double the rent) and Utility assistance

-- Damage mitigation up to \$2,000
+This program's aim is to increase the number of landlords participating in the City's Section 8 program participation by providing incentives to landlords who rent to a family or individual experiencing homelessness family or individual.
+Incentives include: - Holding Fee one month's free rent - Security Deposit (up to double the rent) and Utility assistance - Damage mitigation up to \$2,000